dzungtran/echo-rest-api/README.md

 - Run `docker compose up -d`.
 - Go to `localhost:8088` to verify if the API server works.

+## Swagger Docs

+To create swagger api documentation you just have to run `make docs`.
+after the command executed successfully, run the app and open `http://localhost:8088/docs/index.html` to see swagger documentation page.

 ## Environment variables

 By default, when you run application with `make run-api` command, it will look at `$HOME/.env` for exporting environment variabels.